-- Review and pre-approve all non-recurrent related party transactions of the Company prior to approval by the Board of Directors - Review all related party transactions to ensure that they are in the best interests of the Company. - Ensure that all reporting requirements of the CSE Listing Rules and other relevant statutes and regulations are met. - Update the Board of Directors on the Related Party Transactions of the Company. - Assess the adequacy of related party reporting systems along with the advice of the External and Internal Auditors. - Ensure that all transactions with related parties are in the best interest of all shareholders and adequate transparency is maintained. - Establish guidelines and policies for the management and reporting of related party transactions.
+- Review and pre-approve all non-recurrent related party transactions of the Company prior to approval by the Board of Directors. - Review all related party transactions to ensure that they are in the best interests of the Company. - Ensure that all reporting requirements of the CSE Listing Rules and other relevant statutes and regulations are met. - Update the Board of Directors on the Related Party Transactions of the Company. - Assess the adequacy of related party reporting systems along with the advice of the External and Internal Auditors. - Ensure that all transactions with related parties are in the best interest of all shareholders and adequate transparency is maintained. - Establish guidelines and policies for the management and reporting of related party transactions.

-The Committee has reviewed all related party transactions during the period and has established that they are in the best interest of the Company and comply with all standards of best practice and reporting.
+The Committee has reviewed all related party transactions during the period and has established that they are in the best interest of the Company and comply with all standards of best practice and reporting and communicated the comments/ observations to the Board of Directors.